uutils/coreutils/docs/src/platforms.md

 ## Utility compatibility per platform

 Not all utils work on every platform.
-For instance, `chgrp` is not supported on Windows, because Windows does have the concept of groups.
+For instance, `chgrp` is not supported on Windows, because Windows does not have the concept of groups.
 Below is a full table detailing which utilities are supported for the tier 1 platforms.

 Note that for some utilities, not all functionality is supported on each